Zanskar Valley

 Enjoy festivals & Culture

 Zanskar Valley is home to a number of villages.
-The villagers are so warm and welcoming, even though surviving harsh climatic conditions.
+The villagers are so warm and welcoming, even though they are surviving harsh climatic conditions.

 Through these village tours, you get to dive deep into the traditions and rich heritage of Ladakh.
 In such villages, participate in the local events, festivals and have a cultural immersion experience.